isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1351.md

 ---
-title: Trueblu CRM Version 3.2 - Active Trueblu - Social CRM ( Standard Package)
+title: FingerBooth POS System Version 1 - POS System Pro + Online Appointment
 permalink: /productivity-solutions-grant/solutionrepo/solution1351
 ---

 ### Description

-TRUEBLU CRM is a Customer Relationship Management (CRM) tool with Social Media Integration - a unique Cloud-based system that empowers SMEs to manage both new & loyal customers while automating the overall business processes.
-This business intelligence tool allows businesses to link up their current CRM contact base to social media accounts, streamlining the overall marketing and business management-combining sales, customer relations, and social media handling all into one system.
+FingerBooth POS System is an one stop solution for retail and beauty industry shops and parlor.
+The system help businesses to track sales, employee commission, sales per employee, generate payslip with CPF contribution calculation and also inventory management.
+On top of that, business can also track customer outstanding amount owe and also package information which includes number of sessions left or pre-paid credits left.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Active_Interactions_20200392_Annex_3.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Big_Mouth_Marketing_20200473_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria